McMaster-Baby-Lab/handbook/pages/labMembers/undergrads.md

 - If there are simultaneous or back-to-back studies- communicate with the other lab members about who will take care of what tasks.
 You are responsible for making sure all families visiting during your shifts are accounted for and no one waits for us in the parking lot.

 **Assist with Appointments**
-- Check to see if a child will soon be eligible for another study - Try to schedule while the family is in lab if possible
+- Check to see if a child will soon be eligible for another study - Try to schedule while the family is in the lab if possible
 - Look up parent and child names.
 - Go downstairs with the parking pass to meet the family 10 minutes prior to their scheduled appointment.
-- Bring family up to lab.
+- Bring the family up to the lab.
 Play with the child(ren) if you are not running the study.
-- When the study begins, stay and play with the siblings or talk with parent- the work can wait (unless the parent really doesn’t want to talk to you)
+- When the study begins, stay and play with the siblings or talk with the caregiver- the work can wait (unless the parent really doesn’t want to talk to you)
 - Walk the family down to the parking after their study

 **Post-appointment tasks**
- - Clean up playroom after family has left.
+ - Clean up the playroom after the family has left.
 Tidy up the toys! - SANITIZE all toys.
-- Update check box in Study History that child has completed study
+- Update the check box in *Study History* that the child has completed study
 - Send a thank you email using DRDB

 **Schedule families for studies**